 Adv.
 Klein is a partner and Deputy Department Head of the International Corporate and Securities Department.
 Adv.
 Klein specializes in Israeli and international corporate and finance transactions, including public offerings, mergers and acquisitions, tender offers, 'going private' transactions, spin-offs, PIPEs, and private equity and venture capital investments.

 In recent years, Adv.
-Klein has advised on some of the largest and most complex merger and acquisition transactions and cross-border public offerings in Israel, in which he has represented multinational corporations in Israeli transactions, as well as Israeli corporations in overseas transactions.
+Klein has advised on some of the largest and most complex merger and acquisition transactions and cross-border public offerings in Israel, in which he has represented multinational corporations and companies in Israeli transactions, as well as Israeli corporations in overseas transactions.

 Adv.
 Klein has been recognized as one of Israel's leading attorneys in the capital markets, corporate and M&A fields by Chambers & Partners and Best Lawyers.

 Adv.
-Klein advised the Ethics Committee of the Israel Bar Association on rules of conduct for attorneys under the Sarbanes-Oxley Act; crafted the first Shareholder Rights Plan ('Poison Pill') in Israel, which enables public companies to defend themselves from hostile takeovers; and lectures to professional audiences on a variety of legal topics.
+Klein advised the Ethics Committee of the Israel Bar Association on rules of conduct for attorneys under the Sarbanes-Oxley Act; crafted the first American Shareholder Rights Plan ('Poison Pill') in Israel, which enables public companies to defend themselves from hostile takeovers; and lecturers to professional audiences on a variety of legal topics.

 J.D., Columbia Law School, New York, 1991